 Tulare is a larger medium-sized city located in the state of California.
 With a population of 62,315 people and 14 constituent neighborhoods, Tulare is the 143rd largest community in California.

-Tulare is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tulare is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Tulare is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Tulare who work in sales jobs (11.58%), office and administrative support (11.56%), and farm management occupations (8.45%).
+There are especially a lot of people living in Tulare who work in office and administrative support (11.42%), sales jobs (10.41%), and farm management occupations (8.43%).

 The most common language spoken in Tulare is English.
 Other important languages spoken here include Spanish and Portuguese.